Must-read relationship advice.

 Our friends at The Huffington Post have thoughtfully pared the report's findings down to a few key points as an entry point into more advanced-level marital strategy.

-1. Marriage is as much an economic as an emotional partnership.
+1. Marriage is as much an economic, as an emotional partnership.

-2. Switch traditional financial responsibilities.
+2. It's OK to switch traditional financial responsibilities.

 3. Accumulating "stuff" does not a happy relationship make.

-4. Define your own roles.
+4. Be comfortable and confident enough to define your own roles.